SickChill/SickChill.Wiki/Ultimate-SickChill-Linux-Guide.md

     iptables -t nat -D POSTROUTING -m mark --mark 10 -o $dev -j MASQUERADE

-Make sure those two scripts are named approproately for your config file, and, that they are chmod 755.
+Make sure those two scripts are named appropriately for your config file, and, that they are chmod 755.

 Next, we'll need to make OpenVPN start at boot with this config file, and, restart when the connection is dropped.
 So that means more _systemd_ tuning.
 First, lets see if you have an openvpn@ service in the first place.
 You want to execute the command _systemctl list-unit-files | grep openvpn_ and see if there's anything returned.
 If you simply get another shell prompt, we're missing that service file, which is fine.
 We'll create it now.
 If you have it listed, however, that's fine too, we'll use it, but skip the next paragraph and unit file after it.
 This assumes your OpenVPN config directory is /etc/openvpn - if it isn't, ensure you change that to yours.